netrunnerhq/nextjs-aws-s3/README.md

 ### 🎉 Step 5.
 Upload file and finish!

-Verify in your AWS console if the bucket is deployed correctly in the S3 service [page](https://s3.console.aws.amazon.com/s3/home?region=us-east-1) and upload a file as a last step:
+Verify in your AWS console if the bucket is deployed correctly in the S3 service [page](https://s3.console.aws.amazon.com/s3/home?region=us-east-1) and use the code snippets to upload a file as a last step.
+You can also use the [example](https://github.com/netrunnerhq/nextjs-aws-s3/tree/main/example) code in this repository if convenient.

 <p align="center">
   <img src="./docs/logo/file-upload-completed.png" alt="Netrunner demo filed upload completed" height="360px">